 Streaming is a huge job.
 It isn’t easy to just pick up streaming with quality and uniqueness in mind.
-You want to make sure that you are ready and look your best anytime you click on the Start Streaming button.
+You want to make sure that your streaming room is ready and that you look your best anytime you click on the Start Streaming button.
 Over the past couple weeks, we have explored all of the major pieces of equipment and settings you need, from the best audio and lighting kits to how to make your own stream overlays in Photoshop.
 While each article goes over the main points in detail, we put together the ultimate stream setup guide that puts all of the pieces together into one coherent and quick checklist.
 Let’s get right into it!

 The first step into any stream is to get your stream assets together.
 Stream assets are any of the visual or audio pieces that will be present in your stream.
 This includes: webcam overlays, graphic and video overlays, music, stream labels, gameplay, transitions, and advertisements.
 You want to think about how your brand is going to be represented, the colors you’ll use, where your logo will be present.